 Although it is more work, it's these little adjustments that make all the difference in the world in terms of how employers will view your resume and, in turn, how they will look at your potential as an employee.

 With an untargeted resume, at best, you'll be just another applicant who has the same basic industry-related skills, experience and education as many other candidates who have applied to the job.

 With a targeted resume that has been written to show exactly how your skills meet the employer's very specific needs, you will set the employer's heart racing with excitement that you are a great fit for the company.
 Okay, maybe hearts will not race, but the employer will give your resume more attention, and you will be far more likely to get invited to an interview.

 If you're feeling a bit stressed at the thought of writing multiple resumes (as if writing one resume wasn't bad enough!), my book, The Resume Writing Guide, will show you an innovative trick I use to make it much easier to write multiple resumes.
 First, the book will teach you how to write a winning resume that works with your specific employment and educational history.
 Then, once you've finished your first resume, chapter 14 shows you how to be ready to apply to any job with a targeted resume that you can write quickly.

 My book is available on Amazon.
-You can buy it here.
+If you want more in-depth resume writing guidance, you can buy it here.